What Is a Silt Fence? When is It Required?

 Can I install a silt fence myself?

-While DIY installation is possible, hiring a professional ensures proper installation, compliance with regulations, and optimal erosion control effectiveness.
+While DIY installation is possible, hiring a professional ensures proper installation, regulatory compliance, and optimal erosion control.
 If you use the trench method of installation, you’ll also require help from an excavation company.

 How long does a silt fence last?

 The lifespan of a silt fence varies depending on factors such as material quality, site conditions, and maintenance practices.
-Generally, silt fences are designed for temporary use during construction activities and may need replacement periodically.
+Generally, silt fences are designed for temporary use during construction activities and may need periodic replacement.

 Are there alternatives to silt fencing for erosion control?